dockerizedrupal/drupalcamp-baltics-2015/README.md

 If I'm honest with you, then the real reason why we ended up using Docker in our development environment was actually by accident.
-To get a better idea what I mean by that, let me start by telling you a short story.
+To get a better idea what I mean by that, I'm gonna tell a little story.

 Last year in October one of our junior developers was working on a project.